click2install/moondex/README.md

 ```

-## 3. Installation
+## 3. Run the Installation Script
 To start the installation, login as `root` to your VPS and run the two commands listed below.
-Note that the masternode _does not run as root_ but as a user that the script will create.
+Note that the masternode ~does not run as root~ but as a user that the script will create.
 The installation script, however, needs to run as root so your VPS can be configured correctly.

 ```
 wget -q https://github.com/click2install/moondex/raw/master/install-moondex.sh